okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/php/defineroute.md

-After the user signs in to Okta, Okta will return them to the redirect URL and there will be an authorization code in the query string.
-Your app will then exchange that authorization code for an access token and optional refresh token and ID token.
+After the user signs in to Okta, Okta returns them to the redirect URL and there is an authorization code in the query string.
+Your app then exchanges that authorization code for an access token and optional refresh token and ID token.

 1. Inside your switch statement, define a new route equal to the redirect URL: